challauday369/Linux-Kernel-Mentorship-Spring-2026/index.md

 ## Progress Through the Mentorship

-By the end of the mentorship, I had submitted **Nine upstream patches** out of which **Five got merged into mainline(4)/linux-next(1) (at the time of publishing this blog)**.
+By the end of the mentorship, I had submitted **Nine upstream patches** out of which **Four got merged into mainline and one patch is in linux-next (at the time of publishing this blog)**.
+The remaining four patches are under review process.

-Seeing my **first patch merged into the Linux kernel** was an unforgettable moment.
+Seeing my **First patch merged into the Linux kernel** was an unforgettable moment.

 Knowing that something I had worked on would become part of the upstream kernel was incredibly satisfying.

-The remaining **five patches** have gone through review and continue progressing through the upstream process.

 Each review made me a better contributor than the previous one.